erankova/Phase_3_Project/README.md

 **Finetuning `C` with Cross Validation:** Using a different set of tests `C` values `[0.00015, 0.0002, 0.0015, 0.002, .015]` , the smallest `C` values gives us the best results.
 We will again, use the smallest value within our optimized results.

-We get an extremely high recall score after optimizing!
+We get a pretty good recall score after optimizing!
 We will definitely want to make sure we balance accuracy within our decision making process.
 All in all, it seems like our manual feature selection yields the best recall.

-It is also great to see that our bias and variance are balanced as our train and validation performance on all models is mostly even.

 <p align="center"><img src="Images/3rd Model CV Optimized.png"></p>